 Materials selection is another way to reduce the carbon footprint of our products.
 Our strategy is to transition to materials manufactured using low-carbon energy and recycled content.
-We've prioritized the materials and components that make up a large part of our product carbon footprint to move us closer to our goal of product carbon neutrality.
-And to accelerate collective efforts, we signed on to the First Movers Coalition's near-zero emissions primary aluminum commitment for 2030 (see more on page 26).
+We've prioritised the materials and components that make up a large part of our product carbon footprint to move us closer to our goal of product carbon neutrality.
+And to accelerate collective efforts, we signed on to the First Movers Coalition's near-zero emissions primary aluminium commitment for 2030 (see more on page 26).

-in our products led us to prioritizing low-carbon aluminum.
-In 2018, Apple created an aluminum alloy made of 100 percent recycled aluminum and a reduced carbon footprint
+in our products led us to prioritising low-carbon aluminium.
+In 2018, Apple created an aluminium alloy made of 100 per cent recycled aluminium and a reduced carbon footprint